openTdataCH/netexRealisationGuideSwitzerland/docs/09_timetable.md

 ### Purpose
 A `TemplateServiceJourney` represents a sequence of planned trips.
 It is similar to the `ServiceJourney`, but it is used if there is a frequency defined at which the trips are scheduled on an operating day.

+A frequency is specified in a `HeadwayJourneyGroup` (e.g. every 20 minutes).
+The `TemplateServiceJourney` may thus represent multiple journeys or it could be used simply as a template for adding extra date journeys after the planning phase.

 ### Table

 [Swiss profile NeTEx definition](../generated/markdown-examples/TemplateServiceJourney.md)